rpicard/explore-flask/12-handling_users.md

     password = PasswordField('Password', validators=[Required()])
 ```

-Next we'll add a method to our user model that compares a given plaintext password with the hashed password stored for that user.
+Next we'll add a method to our user model that compares a string with the hashed password stored for that user.

 myapp/models.py
 ```